 Pro Tip: Keep an eye out for transfer bonuses to maximize your points when moving them to travel partners.

-This trip would have cost thousands of dollars if we paid cash, but by leveraging points and miles, we brought the cost down to a fraction.
-Flights, hotels, and even some activities were covered, leaving more room in our budget for experiences and meals.
+Flights and hotels were covered, leaving more room in our budget for experiences and meals.
 The memories we created during the holiday season in London were priceless, and it’s all thanks to strategic planning and smart credit card use.

 If you’re ready to take your family to London for less, start by exploring credit cards like Chase Sapphire Preferred and Ink Business Preferred.
 Focus on earning transferable points, and always plan your itinerary and bookings in advance to maximize your savings.